Hi, I'm Lauren, an Associate Marriage and Family Therapist in the Bay Area, CA (AMFT#156169).

-I love hiking Bay Area trails with my husband, and our senior chihuahua, Booger.
+I love hiking Bay Area trails with my husband and our ancient chihuahua, Booger.
 I also enjoy nature photography, gardening, and camping.
-As a nature-lover and aspiring climate-aware ecotherapist, I'm also trained by the Conservation Society of California as a California Naturalist, and volunteer with Bay Area Wilderness Training (BAWT).
+As a nature-lover and aspiring climate-aware ecotherapist, I'm also trained by the Conservation Society of California as a California Naturalist, and volunteered with Bay Area Wilderness Training (BAWT).
 BAWT's mission is to provide equitable access to outdoor experiences for BIPOC youth and low income youth.
 My UC Climate Stewardship Capstone as a Naturalist focuses on access to wild spaces via centralized public transit resources and local programs.

 Testimonials about my work: